matteocontrini/expelliarbusbot/README.md

 docker-compose -f docker-compose.yml up --build
 ```

 **NOTE**: mapping a dedicated `db` directory is required for database persistence.
-SQLite  writes temporary files other than the `.db` one, and it does't always clean them before shut down.
+SQLite  writes temporary files other than the `.db` one, and it doesn't always clean them before shut down.

 ## Running in production